 85 Burning Man Photos That'll Blow Your Mind

 Burning Man is so unique that it’s difficult to find the right words to describe it.
-It's a global culture, a way of living and a thriving city that participants build from scratch every year.
+It's a global culture, a way of living and a thriving city that participants build from scratch every year in late August.

 But it's also much more than any of these descriptors suggest.
 The best way to understand its principles of self-expression, creativity and community — besides attending in person, of course — is to see it depicted in photos or videos.

 Burning Man returned in 2022 after a two-year hiatus, thanks to the pandemic.
 To say it was a hot (and pricey!) ticket to visit Black Rock City is an understatement.
 That's why some of us simply have to settle for these mindblowing images that provide another way to experience the otherworldly beauty and core tenets of this truly singular event.

 The central fixture of Burning Man is "The Man" himself, a towering sculpture with a triangular-shaped face that's ceremonially burned at the end of each event.